On the adiabatic invariance of the action of a trapped wave: Introduction

 \section{Introduction}

-An adiabatic invariant \cite{Arnold2009,Henrard1993} is a quantity that stays approximately constant in a system with properties depending on a slow time-varying parameter.
+An adiabatic invariant \cite{Arnold2009,Henrard1993} is a quantity that stays approximately constant in a system with properties depending on a slowly time-varying parameter.
 In classical mechanics, adiabatic invariants are usually discussed in the framework of Hamiltonian formalism for systems with time-varying Hamiltonians.
-It is well-known that for a single-degree of freedom Hamiltonian system, the action canonical variable, from the ``action--angle'' pair, is an adiabatic invariant.
-In particular, for a linear oscillator, the action equals the ratio of energy and frequency.
+It is well-known that for a single-degree-of-freedom Hamiltonian system, the canonical action variable of the action--angle pair is an adiabatic invariant.
+In particular, for a linear oscillator, the action equals the ratio of the energy to the frequency.

-The theory of the wave action, which was developed by Whitham et al., is also known in the literature \cite{Whitham1999,Buehler2009,Bretherton1966,Whitham1965,Whitham1967}; see also papers in the special issue \cite{Lighthill1967full}.
-This theory was developed keeping in mind the water waves and is applicable for special kind of solutions referred to as the wave-trains (slightly modulated running plane waves with infinite energy).
-In the framework of this theory, it is shown that the wave action, i.e., the ratio of energy density and frequency, is also, in a certain sense, an adiabatic invariant.
+The theory of the wave action, which was developed by Whitham et al., is also known in the literature \cite{Whitham1999,Buehler2009,Bretherton1966,Whitham1965,Whitham1967}; see also papers in the special issue \cite{Lighthill1967full}, and discussions in \cite{Babich2002}.
+This theory was developed keeping in mind the water waves and is applicable for a special kind of solutions referred to as a wave-train (a slightly modulated running plane wave with infinite energy).
+In the framework of this theory, it is shown that the wave action, i.e., the ratio of the energy density to the frequency, is also, in a certain sense, the adiabatic invariant.
+Namely, it is possible to obtain the conservation law for the invariant in the form of a partial differential equation (PDE) of the first order.
 These results may allow one to calculate the amplitude of the wave-train propagating along a medium.